intuition-dev/mbCLIx/docsOldIntro/src/index.md

 # What is mbake?

 mbake is a modern CLI static app generation tool.
 Apps and sites you generate with mbake are extreme serverless, allow user authentication and work with JSON and database APIs for dynamic databinding.
-You can use mbake for simple blogs or sites to the most complex web and mobile app projects.
+You can use mbake for simple CMSs or sites to the most complex web and mobile app projects.

 If you don't have time, see [tl;dr](#tldr) at the bottom of this page.